Link

 Example: Call method structure

-It is important to know the structure of the chosen method inside the utility.
+It is important to know the structure of the chosen method inside the Utility.

 Three elements are required in the ‘call’ Utility API method:

-• name of the selected utility
+• name of the selected Utility

-• name of the chosen method inside the selected utility
+• name of the chosen method inside the selected Utility

 • all necessary arguments of the selected method to execute the code

-Initialisation of utility methods in an extension
+Initialisation of Utility methods in an extension

 Example: